- Factors Determining if You Can Continue to Receive Disability Payments Abroad

-In some cases, your Social Security disability payments may be continued if you are abroad.
-If you are only visiting another country for less than 30 days, or if you remain in a U.S. territory, you will continue to receive your Social Security disability like normal.
+In some cases, your Social Security disability payments may continue if you are abroad.
+If you are only visiting another country for less than 30 days or remain in a U.S. territory, you will continue to receive your Social Security disability like normal.

-In circumstances where you will remain abroad longer, such as if you move out of the U.S., or if you visit certain countries, there may be rules against continuing to receive your disability check each month.
-Most people, however, can continue receiving benefits as usual as long as they complete the right paperwork and follow the instructions provided by the Social Security Administration.
+However, most people can continue receiving benefits as usual as long as they complete the right paperwork and follow the instructions provided by the Social Security Administration (SSA).

-- You qualify for disability based on your own work record; and
+- You qualify for disability based on your own work record

 - You plan to stay in that country (or another approved) country for six months or less

-For SSI, it is not possible to continue drawing benefits while you live abroad.
-The Social Security Administration will not continue your check if you are in another country.
+SSI helps those who have limited income and resources.
+If you receive SSI, it is not possible to continue drawing benefits while you live abroad.
+The SSA will not continue your check if you are in another country.
 Once you are outside the United States or one of the territories for 30 days, your benefits will stop.
-Once you return to the United States and remain in the country for at least 30 days, you can request your benefits again.
+After returning to the United States and remaining in the country for at least 30 days, you can request your benefits again.

 Disability Payments Cannot Be Sent to Some Countries

-While the United States has special agreements with some countries, there are other countries where the agency cannot send payments.
-If you visit Cuba or North Korea for more than 30 days, the Social Security Administration will hold your payments until you return to the United States or to another country where the agency can continue payments.
+The United States has special agreements with some countries for continuing your disability payments.
+However, the agency cannot send payments to certain countries.
+Suppose you visit Cuba or North Korea for more than 30 days.
+In that case, the Social Security Administration will hold your payments until you return to the United States or to another country where the agency can continue payments.

 The Social Security Administration cannot send payments if you are in the following countries unless you meet special eligibility requirements:

 The Social Security Administration provides an online tool to find out more about getting your benefits while abroad.
-Enter your information online to ensure you will continue receiving benefits.
+Enter your information on its International Programs page to ensure you will continue receiving benefits.

-Call Berger and Green for Help With Your Disability Today
+Get in Touch With Berger and Green for Help with Your Disability Today

-If you receive Social Security disability payments and plan to travel abroad for more than 30 days, it’s important to consider how this may affect your disability benefits.
-In many cases, you will just need to complete specific paperwork and the Social Security Administration will mail your payments to you in another country.
-However, this is not always true.
+If you receive Social Security Disability payments and plan to travel abroad for more than 30 days, consider how this may affect your disability benefits.
+In many cases, you would need to complete specific paperwork, and then the Social Security Administration would mail your payments to you in another country.